top of page

 Fearlessness just is no longer running from our unwanted thoughts and painful emotions.
 Fearlessness just is no longer running from ourselves.

-As we learn to sit with our fears and anxieties rather than unthinkingly react to them, we’re less trapped in them.
-And when we’re less trapped in and by our patterns of reactivity, there is more “space” to see our underlying patterns, and to articulate—by directly experiencing—how these patterns are producing and reproducing our destructive habits.
+As we learn to sit with our fears and anxieties rather than unthinkingly react to them, we’re less trapped in/by them.
+And when we’re less trapped in and by our patterns of reactivity, there is more “space” to see our underlying patterns, and to articulate—by directly experiencing—how these patterns are producing and reproducing our destructive habits—including the patterns that shape our decisions, our limitations, and our sense of possibility.
 We are also able to see the ways in which our attention is habitually and automatically pre-occupied.
 This allows us to assess whether we’re spending our attention on matters that reinforce our suffering or that liberate us therefrom.

 Changing our habitual self requires confronting these hitherto unconscious habits, especially those that we develop and inherit in order to avoid painful thoughts/emotions/situations.
 Focusing our efforts on making our implicit habits more explicit will allow us to see how our flourishing is tied up in the tangled emotions connected to the things we avoid.
 Unless we become clear about the unconscious patterns that are determining our choices, we’ll often pursue remedial measures that further reinforce our problem (and thus reinforce our self-sabotage).

 Furthermore, confronting what we avoid about ourselves allows us to experience how/when our anxieties are in control.
 What situations trigger us?
 What do we do as a result?
 What benefit do we [actually] derive from this?
+What moments cause us to lose composure?
+What decisions feel heavier than they should?
+What situations make us second-guess our judgment, reputation, or influence?
 Once we repeatedly see—actually see—that the actual benefits we derive from avoidance are not aligned with our objectives, new behaviours become available to us.
 But this doesn’t occur if we don’t directly experience the pattern; a purely intellectual understanding that a particular habit is “destructive” isn’t enough to change our behaviour.
 Simply studying the depths of our inner life alone is insufficient to live freely.

 No longer running from ourselves allows us to (finally) bring to light these tensions and hidden (often warring) commitments that have been preventing us from adopting new behaviours.
 These tensions and commitments remain unintelligible because we do not approach the (difficult) work of becoming self-aware; in other words, we don’t face ourselves.
 And when we don’t face ourselves, resources remain trapped in repressive habitual behaviours (i.e., our habitual ways of repressing our truth—in desires and fears and thoughts and emotions, including fear, sadness, anger, pain, excitement, etc.).
 Confronting our repressive habitual behaviours allows us to un-cover our own resources that allow us to overcome or transcend our existing ways of being in the world.
 Self-awareness just is becoming aware of the various factors determining our existing ways of being.
 Self-awareness is self-transcendence.